Geetha63/MS-Teams-Scripts/RetailDemoTenant/README.md

 # Grant-CsTeamsAppPermissionPolicy

 # Description
-Grant-CsTeamsAppPermissionPolicy script assign custom policies to users based on jobtitle Users whose jobtitle conatins Manager will be assigned with Level1Policy and others will be assigned with UsersPolicy
+Grant-CsTeamsAppPermissionPolicy script assign custom policies to users based on the job title

+Users whose job title contains Manager will be assigned with Level1Policy and others will be assigned with UsersPolicy

+Script will auto check and install [SFB online connector](https://www.microsoft.com/en-us/download/details.aspx?id=39366) if the module is not available

 # Parameters
 **`-Identity`**